gradle/gradle/design-docs/publication-model.md

 ### Test cases

-* Artifact attributes can contain non-ascii characters, whitespace, xml markup and reserved filesystem characters, where permitted by the format.
+* Artifact attributes can contain non-ascii characters, whitespace, XML markup and reserved filesystem characters, where permitted by the format.
   Verify that these artifacts can be resolved by Gradle.
 * Reasonable error messages are given when the above validation fails.